rubocop/rubocop/README.md

 # ...
 ```

-Note: Files and directories are specified relative to the `.rubocop.yml` file.
+Note: Files and directories are specified relative to the
+`.rubocop.yml` file.
+The `Excludes` parameter is special.
+It is valid
+for the directory tree starting where it is defined.
+It is not
+shadowed by the setting of `Excludes` in other `.rubocop.yml` files in
+subdirectories.

 ## Formatters